Choosing Cannabis Products

 To avoid consuming too much, start with a very small amount, especially if you are trying a new product, and wait at least two hours to see how it affects your body before taking more.

-To avoid consuming too much, start with a very small amount, and wait at least two hours to see how it affects your body before consuming more.
+To avoid consuming too much, start with a very small amount and wait at least two hours to see how it affects your body before consuming more.

-Although there are rough estimates of the intensity and longevity of the effects produced by cannabis products, they depend on many personal factors, such as your weight and sex, how much food you consumed prior to consumption and your metabolic rate.
+Although there are rough estimates of the intensity and longevity of the effects produced by cannabis concentrate products, they depend on many personal factors, such as your weight and sex, how much food you consumed prior to consumption and your metabolic rate.

 Why buy legal?